MicrosoftDocs/azure-docs/articles/logic-apps/create-automation-tasks-azure-resources.md

 * The Azure resource that you want to manage.
 This article uses an Azure storage account as the example.

-* An Office 365 account if you want to follow along with the example, which sends you email by using Office 365 Outlook.
+* An Office 365 account if you want to follow along with the example, which sends email by using Office 365 Outlook.

 <a name="create-automation-task"></a>